craighuggins/CITS3401_Project-1/README.md

 ### Fact Table
 Contains the US Adult Income dataset after ETL processing.
 In this state, it is ready to be populate the fact table in the Data Warehouse

+### Power BI files
+The Power BI report file (.pbix) along with a PDF export of the report.
+The report contains the following:
+- Outline of the dimensions and measures

+- Business queries that our data warehouse can answer

+- StarNet diagram to identify the dimensions and concept heirarchies for each dimension

+- StarNet footprints to illustrate how the business queries can be answered with my design

+- Star Schema for the Data Warehouse design

+- Visualisations and analysis to answer the business queries